 Students are never permitted to be on a campus building roof or to climb the exterior of a campus building (unless such access is work-related and by the explicit permission of the Physical Plant Department).

 Visitation hours provide resident students opportunities for informal social interaction and interpersonal growth within the context of the residence hall atmosphere.
-Additionally, they are seen in some instances as social events which can provide students the opportunity to meet other students.
 Visitation hours are not intended to provide complete privacy.

 As always, but particularly during visitation hours, it is expected that students will conduct themselves with discretion and a respect for the rights of others.
-They must be careful to maintain a biblical standard of morality and be sensitive to community standards of good taste and decency.
+They must be sensitive to community standards of good taste and decency.

 Underclassmen Housing Visitation Hours